dclowd9901/lscenery/README.md

     // _getHTMLPartial was called , args: []
     // _traverse was called , args: [Object, Array[0]]

-Debug Mode also exposes the model to the Global
+Debug Mode also exposes the model to the global `window` namespace.
+If you extend Lscenery on its prototype, the extended methods, too, will be announced when they are fired.

 ## Rules